The former Bayern Munich striker gifted the home side a first-half lead, but the Serbian attacker salvaged a draw for the Romans.

-Fiorentina would continue to dominate, though, and got their goal after all in the 19th minute.
-David Pizarro took aim from outside the area after the Roma defence failed to clear the ball and Gomez reacted well to deflect the ball past De Sanctis for the 1-0.
+Fiorentina would continue to dominate, though, and got its goal after all in the 19th minute.
+David Pizarro took aim from outside the area after the Roma defense failed to clear the ball, and Gomez reacted well to deflect the ball past De Sanctis for the 1-0.

-The away side nearly levelled the scoring at the half-hour mark when Radja Nainggolan met a Ljajic corner, but Ciprian Tatarusanu pulled off a great save to deny the Belgium international.
+The away side nearly leveled the scoring at the half-hour mark when Radja Nainggolan met a Ljajic corner, but Ciprian Tatarusanu pulled off a great save to deny the Belgium international.

 Nenad Tomovic then threatened for Fiorentina once more with a good shot after a quick turn, yet his attempt went inches wide as Roma escaped a second goal.

 Ljajic tried his luck with a powerful long-range strike in the closing stages of the first half, but Tatarusanu was well placed and calmly collected.

 The Serbian was not to be denied in the 49th minute, however, as he restored parity after a superb Roma move.
 Francesco Totti found Juan Iturbe, who set up Ljajic and the 23-year-old hurt his former team with a composed finish.

 Totti once more reached Iturbe in a dangerous position shortly after the equaliser, but the Argentine failed to beat the Fiorentina goalkeeper.

 La Viola slowly grew back into the game from there on and Jasmin Kurtic could have restored his side's lead halfway through the second half, only to see his shot blocked by Mapou Yangou-Mbiwa.